ahmedmaher05/LLG-MP/README.md

 ## Acknowledgments

-- the open source community for sharing knowledge
+- The open source community for sharing knowledge
-- opensubtitles <a href="http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst"> support team </a> for granting LLG-MP an API agent for free
+- Opensubtitles <a href="http://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst"> support team </a> for granting LLG-MP an API agent for free
-- <a href="https://electronjs.org/community"> electron </a> and <a href="https://github.com/RSATom/WebChimera.js">Webchimera.js</a> communities for the support
+- <a href="https://electronjs.org/community"> Electron </a> and <a href="https://github.com/RSATom/WebChimera.js">Webchimera.js</a> communities for the support